 Residence card

-All new foreign residents are issued a residence card upon initially entering Japan at Narita, Haneda, Kansai or Chubu airports.
+All new foreign residents are issued a residence card (zairyu card) upon initially entering Japan at Narita, Haneda, Kansai or Chubu airports.
 New residents arriving through different ports can get their cards at their municipal offices.

 The residence card is an important document required for opening a bank account, obtaining a cell phone, converting a drivers license and similar activities.
 It stores the holder's personal information, including the current address, the status of residence and period of stay.
 Foreign residents are required to carry their residence card with them at all times.